THE NIBBLE (TM) - Great Finds for Foodies (tm)

 Real Wasabi Q & A

-• Q. Why have my favorite sushi bars been serving me fake wasabi?
+• Q. Why do my favorite sushi bars serve fake wasabi?

 A. The truth is that real wasabi (scientific name Wasabia japonica) is very expensive.
 It’s tricky to grow.
-There are few successful producers worldwide, making it expensive and hard to get.
-An error in translation decades ago led people to believe that the Japanese wasabi was essentially the same thing as common horseradish (a cousin, Amoracia rusticana), and sushi bars serve their “wasabi wannabe paste” as because it mimics the experience of wasabi.
+There are few successful producers worldwide, making it hard to get.
+An error in translation decades ago led people to believe that the Japanese wasabi root was essentially the same thing as common horseradish (a cousin, Amoracia rusticana), and sushi bars serve their “wasabi wannabe paste” as because it mimics the hot and spicy experience of real wasabi (although like an inexpensive glass of wine compares to a complex and exciting glass of great wine).

 • Q. Then what is wasabi?